boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Category axis label rotation

-This allows you to define the rotation angle for the category axis labels to display.
+This allows you to define the rotation angle for displaying the category axis labels.

 ![Rotated category axis labels](/static/assets/visualizing-data/visualization-widgets/images/column-chart/label-rotation.png)